mateusjunges/laravel-kafka/README.md

 This method returns a `Junges\Kafka\Producers\ProducerBuilder::class` instance, and you can configure your message.

 The `ProducerBuilder` class contains a few methods to configure your kafka producer.
-The following methods describes these methods.
+The following lines describes these methods.

 ## ProducerBuilder configuration methods
 The `withConfigOption` method sets a `\RdKafka\Conf::class` option.
 You can check all available options [here][rdkafka_config].